subquery/documentation/docs/subquery_network/consumers/boosting.md

 ## Manage Existing Boost

-You can easily view all existing projects that you have boosed under the Consumer > My Boosted Projects menu.
+You can easily view all existing projects that you have boosted under the Consumer > My Boosted Projects menu.
 Here you can view total query rewards, as well as add or remove boost from each project.

 ![Manage boost](/assets/img/network/consumer_boosting_manage.png)